chromaui/chromatic-docs/bitbucket-pipelines.md

   # Other steps in the pipeline

   branches:
-    #👇The example branch will display the message in the console instead of running Chromatic.
+    # 👇 The example branch will display the message in the console instead of running Chromatic.
     master:
       - step:
          script: